batureren/achievement-scavenger/README.md

 # Achievement Scavenger: Tracker & Guides

 A cross-platform desktop companion app for hunting achievements.
-Achievement Scavenger sits alongside your games, automatically detects what you're playing, and gives you live progress tracking, interactive collectible checklists, step-by-step walkthroughs, missable warnings, community hints, and Discord integration.
+Achievement Scavenger sits alongside your games, automatically detects what you're playing, and gives you live progress tracking, interactive collectible checklists, step-by-step walkthroughs, missable warnings, community hints, a **Mobile Companion**, and Discord integration.
 All in one lightweight window.

 Built with **Tauri (Rust + React/TypeScript)**.